Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ./Miniconda3-latest-Linux-x86_64.sh
 source .bashrc
 ```
 As of this writing Tensorflow only supports Python as late as 3.6, while Miniconda sets up your environment to use 3.7.
-To rectify this we can set Python to 3.6 be using the Miniconda installer `conda`.
+To rectify this we can set Python to 3.6 by using the Miniconda installer `conda`.
 ```
 conda install python=3.6
 ```
-Lastly, we need to install a few Python packages needed.
+Lastly, we need to install a few Python packages.
 ```
 conda install tensorflow scikit-learn keras pandas
 ```